Bell Beaker culture: British Isles

 A study by Olalde et al. (2018) confirmed a massive population turnover in western Europe associated with the Bell Beaker culture.
 In Britain the spread of the Bell Beaker culture introduced high levels of Steppe-related ancestry and was associated with a replacement of ~90% of the gene pool within a few hundred years.
 British Beaker-associated individuals showed strong similarities to central European Beaker-associated individuals in their genetic profile.
 Both men and women with Steppe ancestry participated in the turnover in Neolithic Britain, as evidenced by the rise of the paternal haplogroup R1b-M269 and maternal haplogroups I, R1a and U4.
 The paternal haplogroup R1b was completely absent in Neolithic individuals, but represented more than 90% of the Y-chromosomes during Copper and Bronze Age Britain.
 The study also found that the Bell Beaker arrivals in Neolithic Britain had significantly higher genetic variants associated with light skin and eye pigmentation than the local population, but low frequencies of the SNP associated with lactase persistence in modern Europeans.

 Strontium and oxygen isotope analysis of the Amesbury Archer, dating from c.
-2300 BC (the richest burial in Britain in this period) found that he spent his childhood in Central Europe, probably in the region of the Alps.
+2300 BCE (the richest burial in Britain in this period) found that he spent his childhood in Central Europe, probably in the region of the Alps.